vsillan/game-server-programming-course/README.md

 The technologies chosen for this course are ASP.NET Core and MongoDB.
 The main reasons for choosing these particular technologies are that they are open source and capable of handling demands of global scale online games.

-``!!
-Note that not all of the presentations are available in the repository just yet !!``

 ## The weekly schedule

 1. Introduction to game servers, C# for server development